 Meeting with your members of Congress is one of the most powerful ways you can impact the fight against malaria.
 Your elected leaders care about your opinion.
 By talking to them about the importance of defeating malaria and the need for strong U.S. leadership, you can be a positive influence in ensuring your elected officials always consider malaria a top priority.Learn More

 The Nothing But Nets champions are a group of supporters who are leading the fight against malaria by engaging members of Congress, building awareness, and raising funds.
 Champions receive exciting leadership opportunities and training, as well as access to a dedicated team of experts at the United Nations Foundation.Be a Leader

 Our annual summit in Washington, D.C. brings together grassroots leaders from across the United States to develop the necessary skills, expertise, and network to help us in the fight to defeat malaria.
-Learn more about this event where you can participate in advocacy and fundraising workshops, engage with UN and U.S. government leaders, and participate in a Lobby Day on Capitol Hill.Sign Up
+Learn more about this event where you can participate in advocacy and fundraising workshops, engage with UN and U.S. government leaders, and participate in an Advocacy Day on Capitol Hill.Sign Up

 Nothing But Nets supporter and father of two, Jeff Girod, remembers traveling to malaria endemic regions as a child where he slept under a net with his parents.
 Unfortunately, Jeff’s father contracted dengue, a mosquito borne illness, and passed away from medical complications.
 Jeff shared this powerful story with Congresswoman Judy Chu and encouraged her to record a video stating her support for the President’s Malaria Initiative and the Global Fund that provide critical funding for eradicating other mosquito borne illnesses like malaria.
 In addition, Jeff invited Congresswoman Chu to speak at the 2016 Nothing But Nets Summit in Washington, D.C. where the Congresswoman attributed her actions on speaking out about the devastating impacts of malaria to Jeff’s advocacy awareness.